nametsy/SmilesGEN/README.md

-# SmilesGEN
+# SmilesGEN：
+## Introduction
+We propose SmilesGEN, a model that can generate drugs based on gene expression profiles.You can use this model to generate and optimize drug like molecules using the required expression profile.
+The following is a detailed introduction to the model:
+## Model Architecture
 ![](https://github.com/nametsy/SmilesGEN/blob/main/framework.png)

-We propose SmilesGEN, a model that can generate drugs based on gene expression profiles.
-You can use this model to generate and optimize drug like molecules using the required expression profile.
-The following is a detailed introduction to the model:

 ## Environment Installation
+The required packages can be viewed in the requirements.txt .

-Execute the following command:
+Execute the following command to install the package:

 ```
 $ pip install -r requirements.txt